Click here to access a written transcript of this episode.

 This week is the podcast's one-year anniversary!
 In celebration of this achievement, I invited my long-time friend and client, Sarah Gray, to guest host the pod and interview me for a change.
 Sarah and I have known each other since our middle school band days and she does interviews all the time for her work as a writer and editor, so it was a joy to have her on the podcast in a hosting capacity.

 Before I get into the content of this episode, I want to thank you, the listener, for your love and support over the past year.
-Putting out an episode a week has essentially been an unpaid part-time job, and it hasn’t been easy.
+Putting out an episode a week has essentially been an unpaid part-time job, and it hasn't been easy.
 Your positive feedback and encouragement have helped me keep going, even when I wanted to quit.
-With your help, I know that Redefining Health & Wellness will continue to thrive for many years to come.
+With your help, I know that the podcast will continue to thrive for many years to come.

 - The steps I've taken to run an ethical, feminist, and social justice-oriented business.